 Note: Before you change the management VLAN ID by Web and Telnet, remember that the port attached by the administrator should be the member port of the management VLAN; otherwise the administrator can't access the switch via the network.

-Note: Currently the Switch only support max 256 VLAN groups.
+Note: Currently the 8-port Switch only support max 256 groups VLAN.

 Static VLAN Configuration

 You can see the created VLANs and specify the egress (outgoing) port rule to be Untagged or Tagged here.